Sport horse: Breeds

 Many Warmblood breeds were specifically developed for use as sport horses, particularly for use in dressage and show jumping.
 Thoroughbreds are also commonly used as sport horses, particularly in eventing, and some have been bred specifically as sport horses, rather than as race horses.
 Such Thoroughbreds tend to have a heavier sport horse build, rather than the leaner conformation of a race horse.
 However, there have also been many instances of former race horses being retrained as successful sport horses.
 Thoroughbreds are often crossed with warmbloods and draft horses to create sport horses, and such crosses were also the historic foundation of most warmblood breeds.
 One example is the Irish Sport Horse, a cross between the Thoroughbred and Irish Draught breeds.

-Additional breeds, such as the assorted Baroque horse breeds, American Quarter Horses, Arabian horses, Morgans, several pony breeds, and even some gaited breeds such as the American Saddlebred are sometimes used as sport horses.
-Representatives of many different breeds have been successful at the highest levels, although in international competition, horses with warmblood or Thoroughbred ancestry are in the majority.